Dense matter in a holographic hard-wall model of QCD: Numerical calculations and results

 $k_2=20$

 $k_2=35$

 }

 Once the EoS is obtained, we find the speed of sound $c_s$ in the baryonic phase by using the formula $c_s^2=\frac{\partial p}{\partial \varepsilon}$.
-We show the results in Figure~\ref{fig:sv} with $c$ being the speed of light.
+We show the results in Fig.~\ref{fig:sv} with $c$ being the speed of light.
 For all the cases, the speed of sound is nearly equal to that of light.
 It does not approach the conformal limit $c_s^2=1/3$.
 This is because the present holographic model of QCD is not applicable in the conformal regime, which is realized in the high-density and the weak coupling region of QCD.
 We note that a peak structure in the speed of sound emerges for several choices of the parameters.
-As an example, we show the case of $L^{-1}=323\ \mathrm{MeV},\ k_2=5,\ B=0.4/L$ in Figure~\ref{fig:peak}.
+As an example, we show the case of $L^{-1}=323\ \mathrm{MeV},\ k_2=5,\ B=0.4/L$ in Fig.~\ref{fig:peak}.
 However, the magnitude of the peak is gradual.

-Finally, the axial-iso-vector condensate $J$ in the baryonic phase is plotted in Figure~\ref{fig:j}.
-The GKP-W relation (\ref{gkpw:J}) suggests that $J$ is interpreted as the condensate of axial-iso-vector mesons, which arise from Kaluza-Klein reduction of 5d axial-iso-vector gauge fields along the $z$ direction.\footnote{ In the holographic model of QCD on the basis of D4/D8-branes, it is shown \cite{Hashimoto:2008zw} that the axial flavor current is written in terms of the sum of the gradient of the massless pion field and an infinite number of axial-vector meson fields.} For recent works on axial-iso-vector meson condensates in high-density QCD, see \cite{Suenaga:2023xwa,Brandt:2018bwq,Adhikari:2020qda,Brauner:2016lkh,Chen:2024cxh}.
+Finally, the axial-isovector condensate $J$ in the baryonic phase is plotted in Fig.~\ref{fig:j}.
+The GKP-W relation (\ref{gkpw:J}) suggests that $J$ is interpreted as the condensate of axial-isovector mesons, which arise from Kaluza-Klein reduction of 5D axial-isovector gauge fields along the $z$ direction.\footnote{ In the holographic model of QCD on the basis of D4/D8-branes, it is shown \cite{Hashimoto:2008zw} that the axial flavor current is written in terms of the sum of the gradient of the massless pion field and an infinite number of axial-vector meson fields.} For recent works on axial-isovector meson condensates in high-density QCD, see \cite{Suenaga:2023xwa,Brandt:2018bwq,Adhikari:2020qda,Brauner:2016lkh,Chen:2024cxh}.